MagnusCardell/Algorithms/README.md

 # Algorithms
-Repository for my algorithms course
+Repository for my algorithms exercises

+exercises folder is for solutions to the Algorithms course i took

 Big O definition: